-An often overlooked but crucial aspect of eating the HumanaNatura way and following HumanaNatura’s OurPlate healthy eating guidelines are the important ecological advantages this approach has over other forms of modern eating, including many alternative dietary models.
+An often overlooked but crucial aspect of eating the HumanaNatura way and following HumanaNatura’s OurPlate healthy eating guidelines are the important ecological advantages this approach has over other forms of modern eating, including many alternative or natural health dietary models.

 In the end, and unsurprisingly once considered, the modern but highly naturalized or forager-oriented HumanaNatura approach proves potentially far more sustainable across the earth’s various ecosystems than other forms of contemporary eating.
 It does this by avoiding soil-degrading annual staple foods grown in unnatural monoculture formats, and instead promotes natural perennial food systems that are readily made fully sustainable.

 These perennial food systems include free-ranged and attentively managed animal foods (meats, dairy, poultry, eggs, and fish), as well as sustainable fruit and nut-tree agriculture.
 And while HumanaNatura’s encouragement of diets rich in greens involves considerable annual plant food consumption, soil loss from this large-in-volume but low-in-calories aspect of the OurPlate model is easily offset via food waste composting and use as a lost soil replacement, even with just a portion of the other parts of the HumanaNatura diet.

 If this topic interests you, what follows is a fairly straightforward and practical way of thinking about the complex phenomena that are the ecological impacts of our modern food production systems.
 Notably, I will largely leave aside questions of the personal health effects of these systems and the modern diets that rely on them, but you can explore this topic via a companion Natural Truth post, Green Over Red Diets.